doubledaibo/drnet_cvpr2017/README.md

 * drnet_8units_relu_shareweight: it has 8 inference units with relu function as the activation function, and the weights are shared across units.

+### Training

+The training procedure is component-by-component.
+Specifically, a network usually contains three components, namely the subnet for appearance (A), the subnet for spatial cues (S), and the drnet for statistical dependencies (D).
+In training, we train the network as follow:
+* train A in isolation
+* train S in isolation
+* train A + S in isolation, with weights initialized from previous steps
+* train A + S + D jointly, with weights initialized from previous steps

+Each step we use the same loss, and we use dropout to avoid overfit.

 ### Recalls on Predicate Recognition

 | Networks | Recall@50 | Recall@100 |